How to fake the look of weathered wood by simply layering paint!

 Our parents just renovated their kitchen.
-They spent nearly as much money as we make a year, lol!
-But having raised 9 kids and lived in the same house for 30+ years, they definitely earned it!!
+Having raised 9 kids and lived in the same house for 30+ years, they definitely earned it!
 One of the upgrades were brand new, hand scraped, gorgeous dark wood floors.
-And molding…tall, luscious 8″ molding.
-Not even close to the yucky molding in my house…wah.
-So I snagged some of the scrap and wanted to make a sign for my living room/family room.
+And tall, luscious 8″ molding.
+I snagged some of the scrap molding and wanted to make a sign for my living room/family room.
 But it was new wood…and if you’re a regular LJ reader, you know I don’t do new wood.
 I wanted my sign to look worn and authentic, the lettering to be on a piece of wood that looks like I found it outside and that it sat through many’a rainstorms…obv not here in dry AZ (; So here’s how to fake weathered wood by layering paint to get that awesome vintage, chippy look!

 The trick is to start with a dark base.
 I stained my pre-primed scrap of molding with Minwax’s gel stain, “Hickory”.
 This will give you a rich bottom coat, glob it on thick on the edges.
 If you’re using a pre-primed wood like it, it won’t truly stain the wood since stain has to penetrate, but this is a GEL stain which acts more like a thick coat of paint.
 I let it dry overnight since I wasn’t in a hurry.
 If you’re using raw wood, a standard stain will penetrate it perfectly, I do recommend the gel to get this look, however and will explain why in step 3.
 And fyi, stain always needs proper dry time since it dries so darn slow…account for that when you’re getting started.
 Note: I used a Purdy paint brush to apply the gel stain.